line/armeria/site/src/sphinx/server-annotated-service.rst

 Decorating an annotated service
 -------------------------------

-Every Service_ can be wrapped by another Service_ in Armeria (Refer to :ref:`server-decorator` for more information).
-Simply, you can write your own decorator by implementing DecoratingServiceFunction_ interface as follows.
+Every :api:`Service` can be wrapped by another :api:`Service` in Armeria (Refer to :ref:`server-decorator` for more information).
+Simply, you can write your own decorator by implementing :api:`DecoratingServiceFunction` interface as follows.

 .. code-block:: java